 - 1. Community needs assessment for the proposed service area. - 2.
 CCBHC criteria assessment or certification by a national accrediting body. - 3.
 Cost report and supporting material submission to support PPS rate development. - 4.
-Submission of any requested documents or materials.

-- 5. Participation in agency-mandated technical assistance. - 6.
+Submission of any requested documents or materials. - 5.
+Participation in agency-mandated technical assistance. - 6.
 Participation in on-site and virtual visits conducted by agency reviewers and auditors. - 7.
-Upload sample client data to Iowa Behavioral Health Reporting System (IBHRS). - 8.
+Report clinic and state measures using the approved methodology and reporting formats as designated by Iowa HHS. - 8.
 State accreditation as a CMHC or MHSP: and state licensure as an outpatient SUD provider.